France’s New 2023 Tax Declaration d’Occupation for French Homeowners: Step by Step

 Who needs to fill in the Declaration d’Occupation?

 This new property tax form applies to all French homeowners, including second-home owners, landlords, and property investors.
 If you own any kind of property in France, regardless of whether you live in the property, use it as a second home, or rent it out, or whether or not you pay taxes in France – you must fill in this form.
-You must fill it out regardless of whether you are liable to pay Taxe d’Habitation in 2023 or not.
+You must fill it out regardless of whether you are liable to pay Taxe d’Habitation or not.

 Note that filling in this form does not necessarily mean that you will need to pay income tax in France or file a French tax return.